Lisa Marie Presley, singer and daughter of Elvis, dies at 54 | Entertainment

 - United States

-Lisa Marie Presley, a singer, Elvis' only daughter and a dedicated keeper of her father's legacy, died Thursday after being hospitalized for a medical emergency.
+Lisa Marie Presley, the only child of Elvis Presley and a singer-songwriter dedicated to her father's legacy, died Thursday after being hospitalised for a medical emergency.
 She was 54.

+Her death in a Los Angeles hospital was confirmed by her mother, Priscilla, a few hours after her daughter was rushed to the hospital by paramedics after a medial episode at her home.

 ''I just had a feeling,'' she told Rolling Stone in 2003. ''He wasn't doing well.
 All I know is I had it (a feeling), and it happened.
 I was obsessed with death at a very early age.''
 She would later make headlines of her own.
 Struggles with drugs and some very public marriages.
 Her four husbands included Michael Jackson and Nicolas Cage.